Luk4szf/PortSwigger/SQL injection/README.md

 ### Step 3: Extracting the Password

-Once the length is known, we can brute-force each character individually using a substring function:
+Once we know the length, we can brute-force each character of the password individually using a substring function:

 ```sql
 SELECT TrackingId FROM someTable WHERE TrackingId = 'xyz' AND (SELECT substring(password,1,1) FROM users WHERE username='administrator')='a'--
 ```

-Use Burp Intruder to automate the brute-force process:

-Add payload marker in like that.
+To automate this process, we use Burp Intruder:

 ![image](Picture/blindsql1.png)

 1. **Payload 1:** Numbers from 1 to 20.
-2. **Payload 2:** Use Brute force with max, min = 1.
+2. **Payload 2:** Brute-force characters, using one character at a time.
 3. **Grep:** Look for the "Welcome back" message.

-This reveals the password, allowing you to log in and solve the lab.
+This process reveals the password for the administrator is `8m4z6xtypyzdlrq8q86r`.

 ![image](Picture/blindsql2.png)

----